-(CNN)Here is some background information about April Fool's Day, also known as All Fools' Day, celebrated on April 1st every year.
+(CNN)Here is a look at April Fool's Day, also known as All Fools' Day, celebrated on April 1st every year.

 History: